 As mentioned above, today’s smartphones offer sufficient quality to start recording your podcast without investing in professional equipment.
 You can, for example, connect your stationary microphone or lapel microphone directly to your phone with a jack.

 If at first sight (or first listening), you don’t hear a difference with recording on dedicated softwares, upgrading to more professional podcast equipment will become necessary if you want to offer your audience an extremely pleasant and comfortable listening experience.

 Choose a digital recorder 🎛️

 Some microphones (like the Zoom H5, which we just mentioned) have an integrated recorder.
 Simply insert an SD card, which you can then connect to your computer to edit your posts on your editing software.

 You don’t need an extra recorder, just use the one that is built into the microphone.
-It’s very practical if you are doing a nomadic recording, like a street interview for example.
+It’s very practical gear if you are doing a nomadic recording, like a street interview for example.
 But this is not the case for all microphones.

 Choosing a computer 💻

 The easiest and most obvious way for all podcasters is to connect your microphone directly to your computer.
 All you need to do is choose your recording software (which is often the same as for editing podcast episodes) like Audacity, Adobe Audition or Garage Band.